Tim Deratany

-Timothy D. Deratany (born October 19, 1939) was an American politician in the state of Florida.
+Timothy D. Deratany (born October 19, 1939) is a former American politician in the state of Florida.

 Early life

 Deratany was born in Michigan and came to Florida in 1947.
 He is a businessman.
 He served in the Florida House of Representatives for the 47th district from 1978 to 1984, as a Republican.
 He also served in the Florida State Senate from 1984 to 1990.
 He was the first Republican Chairman of the Senate Finance and Tax Committee since reconstruction.
-Deratany had served as the Mayor of the Town of Indialantic from 1970 to 1977.
+Deratany had served as the mayor of the Town of Indialantic from 1970 to 1977.
 He has been a member of the Florida Council on Arts and Culture since 2010, having been appointed by Governor Charlie Crist.